 Part of Steven Goldenthal’s job is to get people connected.
 He wants to know how they feel, gets to know their medical history, what medications they take and if they are happy with their Parkinson’s disease (PD) care.
 Steven is a telemedicine program coordinator at the University of Rochester Medical Center, a Parkinson’s Foundation Center of Excellence.

-“Through our telemedicine program we’re trying to enable any New Yorker with Parkinson’s to receive care in their home for free,” said Ray Dorsey, MD, MBA, a movement disorder specialist who sees patients virtually through online video.
+“Through our telemedicine program we’re trying to enable any New Yorker with Parkinson’s to receive care in their home for free,” said Ray Dorsey, MD, MBA, a A neurologist with extra training (usually a one- or two-year fellowship) in Parkinson’s and other movement disorders. who sees patients virtually through online video.

 The center’s telemedicine goal is to enroll 500 people with Parkinson’s across New York state who have trouble accessing care because of where they live, economic considerations, the advancement of their disease or limited social support.
 “We’re trying to treat those who have the greatest need and the least access,” Dr. Dorsey said.